josephxbrick/documentorganizer/README.md

 Note: this plugin requires Sketch 53.2 or above.

-This plugin updates page numbers, section numbers, callout numbers, and a table of contents in your document
+This plugin updates page numbers, section numbers, callout numbers, and a table of contents in your document.
+This readme describes how to set up your document to use this plugin.

 # Table of contents and page numbering

-The plugin creates a table of contents (TOC) for artboards on the current page.
-If your document has sections, it will organize the TOC into sections.
-It will also page-number your artboards for you.
-Here is an example of what that looks like:
+The plugin creates a table of contents (TOC) for artboards on the current page organized into sections.
+It will page-number the artboards for you, as well as add legal-style numbering (1.0, 1.1, 2.0) to the titles of the artboards and in to the TOC.
+Here is an example of what that can look like:

 <img src="/readme_images/toc_image_newest.png" width="900">

-You can customize the look of it however you want, as the TOC is created from symbols that you can customize the look of.
-Note that the table of contents does not yet suppport text wrapping.
+You can customize the look of it however you want, because the TOC is created from symbols that you can customize the look of.
+Example: when the plugin creates the TOC, the TOC's symbol instances are stacked with no space between them, but you can adjusting the spacing by adding the desired padding to the symbols.

+The TOC will arrange itself into multiple columns (shown above) when there are too many entries to fit in a single column.
+You can specify the pixel spacing between these columns.
+(See Settings below.)

+Note that the table of contents does not yet suppport text wrapping for the TOC entries.

 ## Setting up the TOC

 You'll need to set up your document in a particular way in order for the plug-in to create your table of contents.
-The tocsample.sketch file in this repository is set up in that way.
+The file `tocsample.sketch` in this repository is set up this way.

+This plugin supports only documents that are organized into sections.
+It assumes that each section will have an artboard that serves as the section-heading page.
+To designate an artboard as a section-heading page, place an instance of the section-title symbol on it, which displays the title of the section on the artboard.

+Any artboard that's not a section-heading page needs to have an instance of the page-title symbol on it; otherwise, it won't show up in the table of contents.

-Note that it doesn't matter how your artboards are ordered in the layer list.
-The plug-in will use the left-to-right order that the artboards are arranged in when all artboards are arranged in a single horizontal row.
-You can also put each section's artboards into their own horizontal row and stack these sections vertically.
-In either case, make sure that the artboards in each row have their tops aligned.
+It doesn't matter how your artboards are ordered in the layer list.
+The plug-in will use the left-to-right order that the artboards are arranged in.
+You can either put the artboards in a single horizontal row, or you can put each section's artboards into their own horizontal row and stack the sections vertically (which is helpful when creating a large document).
+The the artboards in `tocsample.sketch` are arranged in a stack of section rows.

-The plugin does not support positioning artboards on top of other artboards.

-For the TOC to use sections, each section must start with a section-heading artboard, which is identified by containing an instance of the page- symbol (see below).
-Artboards that represent pages of a section need to contain an instance of the yyyyyyyy symbol.
-Again, check out tocsample.sketch in this repository.
+Important: In either case, make sure that all artboards in a row have their tops aligned.

 ### The TOC group